 Thanks to diseases like Alabama Rot and to concerns over road grit causing salt poisoning, it’s a good idea to get in the habit of cleaning your dog’s feet for them and then examining them for anything concerning.
 You could also consider purchasing dog boots if your dog finds mud and dirt on their feet a problem.

-The most common reason for a dog to be licking his feet an abnormal amount is due to an allergic reaction.
+In my experience, the most common reason for a dog to be licking his feet an abnormal amount is due to an allergic reaction.
 This could be a contact allergy (such as to carpet shampoo), a food allergy (such as to beef), a flea allergy, or, most commonly, an environmental allergy (such as to pollens).
 It’s often something that doesn’t concern the owners too much, or they thought they have to live with – and when I start questioning them and asking about symptoms, they realize their dog has a problem.

 The allergy causes dogs to feel an itch in their paws through a complex pathway.
 First, immune cells are on the lookout for bacteria, and foreign bodies recognize the allergen and release a messenger protein called IL-31.
 This is picked up by a specialized receptor and starts a chain reaction that triggers nerves to transfer the message to the brain.